Nagumkc/DirectReading/README.md

 # DirectReading-RealtimeBigdata

-Lab1 : Spark program for sentence count and display in alphabetical order
+Spark program for sentence count and display in alphabetical order

-Lab2:  word count of twitter stream data using twitter4J and apache storm
+ word count of twitter stream data using twitter4J and apache storm

+Text classifcation in twitter heron architecture